chunbochu/course_design/comp372_markmap.md

 ## Assignments
 ### <a name ="hw1">Homework 1</a>
-- Details will be provided on Ed
+- Details will be provided on Ed.
 - Points: 50
 - Due date:
+- Submitting: a file upload
 ### <a name ="hw2">Homework 2</a>
 - Details will be provided on Ed
 - Points: 80